keesey/phylopic/apps/www/README.md

 # _PhyloPic_ Webapp

-This [Next.js](https://nextjs.org/) application allows users to find and download freely-reuseable silhouette images of organisms.
+This [Next.js](https://nextjs.org/) application allows users to find and download freely reusable silhouette images of organisms.

 The app is hosted at [https://beta.phylopic.org](https://beta.phylopic.org) and will eventually move to `https://www.phylopic.org`.